SenjithP/Growth.cx_Todo/README.md

 **## Overview**

-GROWTH.CX_TODO_TASK offers a best user experience as to add Todos and marking it as completed, favorite and delete it.
+GROWTH.CX_TODO_TASK offers a best user experience as to add Todos and marking it as completed, favourite and delete it.
 User can also Search and Filter based on different methods.

 **## Features**